AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

       Assert (Between (X1 => 2, X2 => 5, V => 3)); -- X1 < V < X2
    end Test_X1VX2;

-Performing MCDC analysis with binary traces requires telling the execution step about it, by providing both the :option:`--level` and a list of units for which analysis is to be performed to |gcvrun|::
+Performing MCDC analysis with binary traces requires telling the execution step about it, by providing both the :cmd-option:`--level` and a list of units for which analysis is to be performed to |gcvrun|::

    gnatcov run --level=stmt+mcdc -Pmytest.gpr test_x1vx2

-We can then request, say, an :option:`=xcov+` report to get a first set of results in the ``ranges.adb.xcov`` annotated source::
+We can then request, say, an :cmd-option:`=xcov+` report to get a first set of results in the ``ranges.adb.xcov`` annotated source::

    gnatcov coverage --level=stmt+mcdc -Pmytest.gpr --annotate=xcov+ test_x1vx2.trace